OlofHarrysson/anyfig/README.md

 ### Saving & Loading Configs
 Anyfig offers functions for both saving and loading a config.
-When saving, Anygif serializes the config object with the pickle module as well as a .txt file.
+When saving, anyfig serializes the config object with the pickle module as well as a .txt file.

 ```python
 import anyfig